ZiadHatab/multiline-trl-calibration/README.md

 ## Crediting

-If you found yourself using my mTRL implementation, please consider citing [1] and [4].
+If you found yourself using my code, please consider citing [1] and [4].

 ## References